kevinweber/lazy-load-for-videos/readme.txt

 * Add Custom CSS via plugin’s options panel
 * Choose custom colour for your Vimeo player
 * Hide controls from Youtube player
-* Add schema.org markup to your Youtube and Vimeo videos
 * Hide Youtube logo from control bar (modest branding)
 * Hide information like the video title and uploader when the video starts playing
 * Support for videos in text widget (Youtube only)